-If you’re facing a DUI charge, you should not let one mistake lead to more mistakes that can affect your future.
-You must take steps to hire an experienced DUI lawyer in Toronto to help you avoid the life-long consequences of an impaired driving conviction.
+If you’re facing a DUI charge in Toronto, you should not let one mistake lead to more mistakes that can affect your future.
+You must take steps to hire an experienced DUI lawyer like Calvin Barry to help you avoid the life-long consequences of an impaired driving conviction.

 There are 3 common DUI charges in Canada:

 - Impaired driving charge occurs when a police officer has a reason to believe that a person’s ability to operate a motor vehicle may be impaired by drugs or alcohol based on physical observations such as slurred speech, diminished motor skills, and poor driving.